4 Major Reasons Households in Forbearance Won’t Lose Their Homes to Foreclosure

 There has been a lot of discussion as to what will happen once the 2.3 million households currently in forbearance no longer have the protection of the program.
 Some assume there could potentially be millions of foreclosures ready to hit the market.
 However, there are four reasons that won’t happen.

 1. Almost 50% Leave Forbearance Already Caught Up on PaymentsAccording to the Mortgage Bankers Association (MBA), data through March 28 show that 48.9% of homeowners who have already left the program were current on their mortgage payments when they exited.
-This doesn’t mean that the over two million still in the plan will exit exactly the same way.
-It does, however, give us some insight into the possibilities.

 2. The Banks Don’t Want the Houses BackBanks have learned lessons from the crash of 2008.
 Lending institutions don’t want the headaches of managing foreclosed properties.
 This time, they’re working with homeowners to help them stay in their homes.